Holy Land Travel Orientation

 Shekels for Using Some of the Bathrooms

-At some bathrooms a few Shekels will be needed to use some of the bathrooms.
+Some bathrooms require a few Shekels to use.
 If possible, have a few Shekels for this (you can draw them out in Israel at an ATM).
-If you don't have any Shekels, we will cover this for you.
+We will cover this for you if you don't have any Shekels.

 Take Photos on Your Phone & Make Copies of Your Passports & Identification

-In case you might lose any of your identity documents, it's a good idea to take photos of them on your cell phone and make copies of them to carry with you.
+In case you lose any of your identity documents, it's a good idea to take photos of them on your cell phone and make copies to carry with you.

 Transportation on the Sabbath

-Starting Friday afternoon (around 3:00pm), all public transportation in Israel will begin shutting down and won't resume until Saturday evening around 7:00pm.
-Getting around during this time is limited to walking or taxis.
+Starting Friday afternoon (around 3:00 pm), all public transportation in Israel will begin shutting down and will not resume until Saturday evening around 7:00 pm.
+During this time, getting around is limited to walking or taxis.

 Just Call Me Todd

-While the Lord has blessed me with several Bible degrees and a Ph.D. in theology, please just call me Todd.
+While the Lord has blessed me with several Bible degrees, please just call me Todd.
 I am your humble servant and nothing more.
-All that I am is due to God's grace and work in my life.
+All that I am is due to God's grace and work.
 Without Him, I am nothing.

 Emergency Contacts